Domestic Violence Specialists Palm Desert | Cathedral City | Indio, CA

 In fact, courts often refuse to award spousal support in favor of domestic violence perpetrators (Family Code section 4325).
 If you are falsely accused of DV and are at risk of losing your right to spousal support, you had better get a competent family law attorney - a certified family law specialist - on board.

-At the law firm of Thurman W. Arnold, we protect victims of domestic violence.
+At the law firm of Arnold, Peterson & Criste, we protect victims of domestic violence.
 And, we want to defend people innocently accused of domestic violence.

 We serve and defend domestic violence clients within the desert cities of